A link to reset your password has been sent to your email

 Jakes Conradie is a South African born who extensively traveled the country.
 He is competent to advise clients about all the essential aspects of traveling to South Africa.
 Having passed the SA Specialist Course from South African Tourism, he is always on the lookout to assist, improve the environment, and motivate communities to protect nature and all species in order to create a sustainable eco-system for future generations.
 His love for nature and history brought him to the most beautiful and spectacular places of South Africa where he wants to take his tourists as well.

-The location of this tour is in South Africa and Swaziland.
+The location of this tour is in South Africa.

 For this organizer you can guarantee your booking through BookAllSafaris.com.
 All major credit cards supported.